 To re-establish a connection between the PC and calculator, try the following:

 • Turn the calculator OFF (by removing one battery).

 • Re-insert the battery and turn calculator ON (by pressing [ON]).

 • Plug the USB cable into the calculator.

 • Start the OS download within the next 50 seconds.

 Windows® may report an attached USB device has malfunctioned.
-If the unit goes to the error screen (Press any key to turn unit off.
+If the calculator goes to the error screen (Press any key to turn unit off.
 Then turn unit back on) before the transfer starts, try the steps above again.

 • Hold down the [DEL] key.